craftcms/cms/docs/dev/functions.md

 {{ actionInput('users/save-user') }}
 ```

-You can optionally set additional attributes on the tag by passing a second argument.
+You can optionally set additional attributes on the tag by passing an `options` argument.

 ```twig
 {{ actionInput('users/save-user', {